Jake Quickenden

-Jacob "Jake" Quickenden (born 3 September 1988) is an English singer, footballer and reality television personality.
+Jacob Quickenden (born 3 September 1988) is an English singer, ex-footballer and reality television personality.
 He was a contestant on the ninth and eleventh series of The X Factor in 2012 and 2014, before being runner-up in series 14 of I'm a Celebrity...Get Me Out of Here! in December 2014.

 Football career

-Quickenden plays football, mainly as a winger or forward.
+Quickenden played football, mainly as a winger or forward.
 He began his football career as a youth player for Scunthorpe United but suffered a broken leg, ending his chances with his hometown club.
 Following recovery he was offered trials in Australia with Bentleigh Greens and Sunshine George Cross, eventually playing professionally in Australia for two years.
 He then returned to England and went on to play for Frickley Athletic in the Evo-Stik Northern Premier League, Premier Division.
 Most recently he played for Lincolnshire club Bottesford Town in the Northern Counties East Football League.
 In 2015, he was rumoured to have been offered the opportunity to play for Gainsborough Trinity, but denied it.
 He joined Ossett Town in 2017.